 computer screen with lines of code

-What Does a Business Analytics Career Path Look Like in 2023 and Beyond?
+What Does a Business Analytics Career Path Look Like Today?

 Companies rely on business analysts to help them with a variety of problems, from identifying inefficiencies and streamlining business operations, to finding new growth opportunities, to better understanding consumers and markets, to assessing overall business performance.
 These businesses’ dependence on business analysts means that qualified business analytics professionals not only receive above-average compensation — around $80,000 annually compared to the 2021 US median wage of around $45,000 — but have significant growth potential as they progress along their career path.
 In fact, a business analyst of today might very likely be a product manager, data scientist, business architect, or, of course, senior business analyst of tomorrow.